-Among the non-Indian case documents, the mean and median counts for Australian and BillSum dataset are very low, while those for UK dataset are high.
-A deeper examination of the Australian dataset reveals that most documents have an entity count of zero.
+Interestingly, for non-Indian case documents, more legal entities are identified in TES than in OAG summaries.
+The mean and median counts for Australian and BillSum dataset are lower than those for UK dataset.
 Apparently, the LegalNER model trained using Indian judgments is not able to identify the entities prevalent in the Australian and BillSum documents, but does well for UK documents.